aryanonkar2005/BetterSearch/README.md

 10. It introduces multiple optimizations to keep the latency low.
 It automatically detects whether a query requires LLMs, ensuring that simple queries that do not require reasoning, world knowledge, web access, or complex geoprocessing operations are handled without using LLMs.

 11. It also allows users to choose between a faster mode that avoids LLMs and a more advanced mode that leverages LLMs with spatial analysis to deliver more relevant results, with slightly higher latency.

+12. It allows users to attach images and files with search query.
 </p>

 <h2>Limitations of Conventional Search Engines</h2>